BSN-Spartan/NC-PolygonEdge/README.md

 ### 4.2 Starting the Node
 #### 4.2.1 Starting by Commands

-Make sure you have installed the full node of Spartan-III Chain and have put `genesis.json` and `config.json` into the working directory.

-Start the node with the command below:
+Start the node in `node1/` directory with the command below:

 ```
 polygon-edge server --config config.json